 Wow!
 The mall takes shopping to an entirely different level.
 Its concept is an airport-like venue with standard icons indicating gates, arrivals, and departures, as well as a guy in pilot costume right at the entrances.
 Moreover, each floor brings you to various world-famous shopping and food destinations like Rome, Caribbean, Paris, London, Tokyo, Istanbul, San Francisco and Hollywood with its iconic aspects.
 Simply mouth dropping!

-Located right next to the Terminal 21, Soi Cowboy is a 150-meter long red-light district full of bars.
+Soi Cowboy is right next to the Terminal 21.
+A 150-meter long red-light district is full of bars.
 Its name comes from a retired American airman who opened one of the first bars there in 1977 and often wore a cowboy hat.